Rural Health Clinics

-You will be notified that you are eligible for the RHC program after your two applications have been processed.
+You will be notified that you are eligible for the RHC program after your applications (the number of applications depends on your state) have been processed.
 The next step is the RHC Certification inspection.
 When you are ready for inspection and in compliance with RHC requirements, notify your state agency.
 The state agency will then conduct a survey.
-An alternative to your state survey agency is the American Association for Accreditation of Ambulatory Surgery Facilities, Inc. (AAAASF) RHC program, a private accreditation program that facilitates the inspection process for new clinics or clinics seeking renewal resulting in Medicare Certification for Rural Health Clinics.
+There are two alternatives to your state survey agency: the American Association for Accreditation of Ambulatory Surgery Facilities, Inc. (AAAASF) RHC program, a private accreditation program that facilitates the inspection process for new clinics or clinics seeking renewal resulting in Medicare Certification for Rural Health Clinics; and The Compliance Team, a nationally recognized healthcare accreditation organization that provides Exemplary Provider® branded accreditation services including Medicare Certification for Rural Health Clinics.

 The last step of the certification process is the RHC Cost Report.
 Once a clinic has received its Medicare Provider Letter from CMS, the clinic files a projected cost report to have its Medicare Rate determined.
 It is important to get expert advice from someone familiar with the CMS-222 Schedule M Cost Report.
 Accuracy can have significant financial impact on year-end cost report.